Updated: August 2026

 Establishing clear escalation procedures for conflicts between GDPR and AML obligations ensures that difficult decisions receive appropriate legal review.
 These procedures should involve both data protection specialists and AML compliance officers to ensure balanced consideration of competing interests.

 Yes, Article 6(1)(c) provides a legal basis for processing when necessary to comply with legal obligations, such as AML requirements, making consent unnecessary.
-Financial institutions can process customer data for compliance purposes, based on their legal obligations, rather than requiring individual consent for each transaction.
+Financial institutions can process customer data for compliance purposes based on their legal obligations, rather than requiring individual consent for each transaction.

 Customer Due Diligence documents must be retained for a minimum of 5 years after the end of the business relationship, as required by money laundering regulations.
-Transaction monitoring records may also require similar retention periods, which would override the GDPR’s general data minimisation principle during this period.
+Transaction monitoring records may also require similar retention periods, which would override GDPR’s general data minimisation principle during this period.

 No, the right to erasure under Article 17 does not apply when processing is necessary for compliance with legal obligations, such as AML requirements.
 However, once the mandatory retention period expires, customers can exercise their full rights under data privacy laws.